History of Fiji: The development of political institutions

 A Legislative Council, initially with advisory powers, had existed as an appointed body since 1874, but in 1904 it was made a partly elective body, with European male settlers empowered to elect 6 of the 19 Councillors.
 2 members were appointed by the colonial Governor from a list of 6 candidates submitted by the Great Council of Chiefs; a further 8 "official" members were appointed by the Governor at his own discretion.
 The Governor himself was the 19th member.
 The first nominated Indian member was appointed in 1916; this position was made elective from 1929.
 A four-member Executive Council had also been established in 1904; this was not a "Cabinet" in the modern sense, as its members were not responsible to the Legislative Council.
 Fiji produced its first coins in 1934, in halfpenny, penny, sixpence, shilling, and florin denominations.
 Prior to this date, British currency was used.

 After World War II, Fiji began to take its first steps towards internal self-government.
 The Legislative Council was expanded to 32 members in 1953, 15 of them elected and divided equally among the three major ethnic constituencies (indigenous Fijians, Indo-Fijians, and Europeans).
 Indo-Fijian and European electors voted directly for 3 of the 5 members allocated to them (the other two were appointed by the Governor); the 5 indigenous Fijian members were all nominated by the Great Council of Chiefs.
 Ratu Sukuna was chosen as the first Speaker.
 Although the Legislative Council still had few of the powers of the modern Parliament, it brought native Fijians and Indo-Fijians into the official political structure for the first time, and fostered the beginning of a modern political culture in Fiji.

 These steps towards self-rule were welcomed by the Indo-Fijian community, which by that time had come to outnumber the native Fijian population.
 Fearing Indo-Fijian domination, many Fijian chiefs saw the benevolent rule of the British as preferable to Indo-Fijian control, and resisted British moves towards autonomy.
 By this time, however, the United Kingdom had apparently decided to divest itself of its colonial empire, and pressed ahead with reforms.
 The Fijian people as a whole were enfranchised for the first time in 1963, when the legislature was made a wholly elective body, except for 2 members out of 36 nominated by the Great Council of Chiefs.
 1964 saw the first step towards responsible government, with the introduction of the Member system.
 Specific portfolios were given to certain elected members of the Legislative Council.
 They did not constitute a Cabinet in the Westminster sense of the term, as they were officially advisers to the colonial Governor rather than ministers with executive authority, and were responsible only to the Governor, not to the legislature.
-Nevertheless, over the ensuing three year, the then Governor, Sir Derek Jakeway, treated the Members more and more like ministers, to prepare them for the advent of responsible government.
+Nevertheless, over the ensuing three years, the then Governor, Sir Derek Jakeway, treated the Members more and more like ministers, to prepare them for the advent of responsible government.